Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves: The one-point case

-In this section, we replace $\bbP^1$ by a curve $C$ of genus $1$ and study the generators and relations of the resulting section ring $S_D$.
-To exclude degenerate cases, we assume that $D$ is ample (that is, $\deg D > 0$).
+In this section, we take a divisor $D = \alpha(\infty)$ and study the generators and relations of the resulting section ring $S_D$.
 Observe that there must be at least three generators and one relation (if $S_D$ were freely generated, it would yield a birational isomorphism of $C$ to some $\bbP^n$, which is impossible).